-To diagnose your condition, your doctor may make an evaluation based on your signs and symptoms, an examination, and tests.
-Your doctor may refer you to a sleep specialist in a sleep center for further evaluation.
+Your doctor will evaluate your condition based on your signs and symptoms, an examination, and tests.
+He or she might refer you to a sleep specialist for further evaluation.

-You'll have a physical examination, and your doctor will examine the back of your throat, mouth and nose for extra tissue or abnormalities.
-Your doctor may measure your neck and waist circumference and check your blood pressure.
+During the physical examination, your doctor will examine the back of your throat, mouth and nose for extra tissue or abnormalities.
+Your doctor might measure your neck and waist circumference and check your blood pressure.

 In a split-night sleep study, you'll be monitored during the first half of the night.
 If you're diagnosed with obstructive sleep apnea, staff may wake you and give you continuous positive airway pressure for the second half of the night.